 Bone Digital reserves the right to change any rates and Terms without notice.
 As such the Terms will be current at time of reading only.
 The Client should obtain and read the current Terms, which are published at bone.digital/terms.

-If payment has not been received by the due date, Bone Digital has the right to suspend ongoing work for client, until such time that full payment of the outstanding balance has been received.
-If full payment has still not been received 14 days after the due date, Bone Digital has the right to replace, modify or remove the website and revoke the client’s license of the work until full payment has been received.
+If payment has not been received by the due date, Bone Digital has the right to suspend ongoing work for the Client, until such time that full payment of the outstanding balance has been received.
+If full payment has still not been received 14 days after the due date, Bone Digital has the right to replace, modify or remove the website and revoke the client’s licence of the work until full payment has been received.
 In the case of hosting or maintenance agreements, this may result in the suspension of your account.

 By revoking the client’s licence of the work or removing the website from the internet, Bone Digital does not remove the client’s obligation to pay any outstanding monies owing.

 Feedback and revisions to align with the agreed scope are included and timings outlined in the estimate.
 Feedback can include author’s corrections, minor styling issues, refinements to type sizes, colours, comments on how any transitions are working.
 Any feedback must be collated and delivered together.
 Additional corrections or draft revisions, outside those specified, will be classed as a variation and will be billed at a rate of $180/hr.
 Any ‘major’ changes, such as structural layout changes that vary significantly to the designs, will be identified and quoted at a rate of $180/hr (or $360/hr if required at priority), before development proceeds.

 Works requested outside those described in the above estimate, or changes requested after the site has been fully signed-off, will be quoted separately or charged at an adhoc hourly rate of $180/hr.
 This does not include fixes to bugs or technical issues within the agreed scope (see Warranty Period).